Isotonic Distributional Regression: Isotonic distributional regression

 \section{Isotonic distributional regression}

 We proceed to introduce the isotonic distributional regression (IDR) technique.
 To this end, we first review basic facts on proper scoring rules and notions of calibration.
-Then we define the IDR solution, prove existence, uniqueness and universality, and discuss its computation.
+Then we define the IDR solution, prove existence, uniqueness and universality, and discuss its computation and asymptotic consistency.
 Thereafter, we turn from estimation to prediction and describe how IDR can be used in out-of-sample forecasting.
-The section closes with a discussion of computational issues and subsample aggregation.
 Throughout, we identify a Borel probability measure on the real line $\real$ with its cumulative distribution function (CDF), and we denote the extended real line by $\bar{\real} = [-\infty,\infty]$.